 Under the 2005 congressional mandate, all individuals who are going to file bankruptcy under chapter 7, chapter 11 or chapter 13 must complete a credit counselling course prior to filing the case.
 The course providers are found at http://www.justice.gov/ust/eo/bapcpa/ccde/cc_approved.htm It is available by internet, telephone and some of them in person.
 We provide a computer with internet access for those who desire to use it in our office for this purpose if a computer is unavailable to you or if it is more convenient for you.
 A certificate from the company is required to be filed with the Court showing that you completed the course.
 I currently use www.decafnow.com as a provider.
 My Attorney reference Code is BTX95196.
 The course takes about an hour and it is available online and costs $15.

 Prior to obtaining a discharge you must have additionally completed a budget counselling class.
-The Chapter 13 Trustee provides that service without cost on the same date as we meet with the Trustee.
+The Chapter 13 Trustee provides that service without cost.
 In a chapter 7 case, you must take a second class and pay for it.
 You will receive numerous advertisements from companies that provide the service with prices from $10-$50.
 If the second class is not completed, the case will close without obtaining a discharge.(not the result that you want) It is your responsibility to complete the class in a timely fashion and again, note that my office does have a computer available to you to use for such a purpose during business hours.

 To contact me by email, please use this address: email@example.com.